 Most of the monsters on the island avoid the old stockade, so parties resting here will not be subject to the standard nightly random encounter roll.
 The stockade is shunned because it has become the lair of a giant razorback swamp boar.
-The boar is extremely aggressive and will attack any intruders on sight.
-It will fight to the death.
+The boar is extremely aggressive and attacks any intruders on sight.
+It fights to the death!